dwmkerr/lifeline/README.md

 - [x] bug: add events resets filters (e.g. category)
 - [ ] bug: cannot key in a category in add/edit event

+**Demoable**

+- [x] feat: welcome page
+- [x] feat: on start, show welcome screen if not logged in
+- [x] feat: loading spinner
+- [ ] feat: show warning to regularly export events
+- [ ] feat: use cloud firestore rather than local
+- [ ] build: deploy firebase rules on build
+- [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events
 - [ ] feat: filters button on navbar, side drawer without overlay / close panel icon
-- [ ] feat: welcome page
-- [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events

 - [ ] bug: hard bug - category selection in the filters should be preserved when adding/deleting/changing events, first try caused them all to blank out, next try didn't pick up new ones, etc

 - [ ] minor bug: prevent focus for emoji picker?

-- [ ] feat: loading spinner
-- [ ] feat: on start, show welcome screen if not logged in

 ### Epic - Demo lifelines